South Tyneside Council: History

 Boldon, Hebburn and Jarrow had been lower-tier authorities subordinate to Durham County Council prior to the reforms.
 South Shields had been a self-governing county borough.
 The new district was named "South Tyneside" reflecting its position both relative to the River Tyne and within the Tyneside conurbation.
 The new district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 Between 1974 and 1986 the council formed the lower tier of local government, with Tyne and Wear County Council providing county-level services to the area.
 The county council was abolished in 1986 under the Local Government Act 1985, since when South Tyneside Council has been responsible for all local government services.

 Governance

 Since 1986 the council has provided both district-level and county-level functions, with some services being provided through joint arrangements with the other Tyne and Wear councils.
 In 2024 a combined authority was established covering South Tyneside, County Durham, Gateshead, Newcastle upon Tyne, North Tyneside, Northumberland and Sunderland, called the North East Mayoral Combined Authority.
 It is chaired by the directly elected Mayor of the North East and oversees the delivery of certain strategic functions across the area.

 Political control

-The council has been under no overall control since June 2025, following a change of allegiance which left Labour with exactly half the council's seats; they continue to run the council as a minority administration.
-Labour previously had a majority of the seats on the council from 1979 until 2025.
+The council has been under Reform UK control since May 2026, following the elections of that year.

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: